Here are the Best Places to Visit in Australia – As Told By Fellow Bloggers!

 A loop walk through the Otways forest and amongst ancient Myrtle Beech trees in the Melba Gully State Park is one of our favourites.
 It passes by a small cascade and the remnants of one of the biggest trees in the area.
 At night it is a spectacular spot to see ‘glow worms’, take a torch if you venture down there after dark, but don’t shine it on the glow worms.

-Allow plenty of time to visit this beautiful area when planning a drive along the Great Ocean Road, read some suggested touring itineraries to help with deciding on a route.
+Allow plenty of time to visit this beautiful area when planning a drive along the Great Ocean Road.
+You can read some suggested touring itineraries to help with deciding on a route.

 The Northern Territory